WebAssembly/spec/spectec/test-prose/TEST.md

 2. Assert: Due to validation, the type of storagetype_u0 is packtype.
 3. Return ?(S).

+zero lanetype_u0
+1. If the type of lanetype_u0 is Jnn, then:
+  a.
+Return 0.
+2. Assert: Due to validation, the type of lanetype_u0 is Fnn.
+3. Let Fnn be lanetype_u0.
+4. Return $fzero($size(Fnn)).

 bool b_u0
-1. If (b_u0 is true), then:
+1. If (b_u0 is false), then:
   a.
-Return 1.
+Return 0.
-2. Assert: Due to validation, (b_u0 is false).
+2. Assert: Due to validation, (b_u0 is true).
-3. Return 0.
+3. Return 1.

 sat_u_ N i
 1. If (i < 0), then: